caseywatts/caseywatts.github.io/_posts/2018-11-25-debugging-your-brain-1.md

 A downward spiral like this is not usually so useful.
 It manages to both make you feel worse AND distract you from focusing on things that are important.
 We generally want to avoid downward spirals.

 If you effectively influence your mind, you can often control whether you let this happen to yourself or not.
 You will become more effective, think more clearly, and choose a better response more often.

-Let's say you find yourself in a downward spiral situation, and you want to stop it!
-How do you do it?
-Cognitive Restructuring!
-Read on, the following sections will help a lot.

 ## Homework